cdznd/clause-inserter/README.md

 # Clause Inserter
-A Python tool for programmatically inserting clauses into legal documents with precise formatting control, built using the [python-docx](https://python-docx.readthedocs.io/en/latest/) library.
+A Python CLI tool for programmatically inserting clauses into legal MS Word documents (.docx) with precise formatting control, built using the [python-docx](https://python-docx.readthedocs.io/en/latest/) library.

 ## 📌 Overview
-This tool allows users to insert clauses, sentences, or paragraphs into Word documents while maintaining consistent formatting, numbering, and styling.
+This CLI tool allows users to insert clauses, sentences, or paragraphs into Word documents while maintaining consistent formatting, numbering, and styling.
 Built using the python-docx library.
 It features an interactive CLI interface.

 **Example Use Cases**